 3. An accountable, financially sustainable model, through a “holding company” of product-based businesses.

-B. HOW WE SELECT TECHNOLOGIES
+B. HOW THEY SELECT TECHNOLOGIES

 1. Significance of the technology solution